-As mentioned in the last section, introducing the DP mechanism to import noises to protect privacy would decrease the performance of federated graph learning.
-In this paper, we propose leveraging the advantages of graph contrastive learning to acquire semantic robustness against noises via contrasting perturbed graph views.
-The experimental results of the proposed method are also listed in Table \ref{tab:comparison}, in the third row.
-Overall, the proposed FGCL, though, is not competitive when compared to the centralized setting.
-It outperforms the federated setting in some cases and is better than the federated setting with DP privacy-preserving in most cases.
-The improvement is generally between 3\% and 15\%, but we notice that in some cases, there is no improvement or the improvement is exceptionally high, such as more than 20\%.
-First, the non-improvement cases mainly occur in the experiments on the dataset ClinTox.
-We observe that the performances of the centralized setting, the federated setting, and the federated setting with DP noises on dataset ClinTox are very high and much better than that on other datasets.
-Therefore, the room for improvement of the performance on the dataset ClinTox is less than others.
-Our proposed FGCL may not work well when the room for improvement is limited.
-Then, some exceptionally significant improvement appears in the experimental results on the dataset Tox21.
-We note that, on Tox21, the performance decreasing is the most server, around -35\%, after implementing the federated setting and the federated setting with the DP mechanism.
-The significant gap between the performances provides sufficient room for improvement, which indicates FGCL is more powerful when the performance dramatically drops after implementing federated learning and the DP mechanism.
-Moreover, it is worth noting that there is a particular case: the base model TAG.
-The improvement brought by FGCL with TAG as the base model on the dataset Tox21 is minor.
-It is because of the nature of TAG.
-In the centralized setting, TAG has worse performances than other base models, indicating that TAG is not as delicate as others.
-We also find that the overall performance of FGCL with TAG as the base model is the worst among all the base models, which will be illustrated in the next section.
-Hence, we think an appropriate base model is one of the keys to fully leveraging the advantages of the proposed FGCL.
+As mentioned in the previous subsection, introducing noise via the DP mechanism to protect privacy will decrease the performance of federated graph learning.
+In this paper, we propose leveraging the advantages of GCL to achieve semantic robustness against noise by contrasting perturbed graph views.
+The experimental results of the proposed method are also listed in Table \ref{tab:comparison}, in the third row for each base model.
+Overall, although the proposed FGCL setting is not competitive compared to the centralized setting, it outperforms the federated setting in some cases and is superior to the federated setting with DP privacy preservation in most cases.
+The improvement is generally between 3\% and 15\%, but we notice that in some cases, either there is no improvement or the improvement is exceptionally high, sometimes more than 20\%.
+The cases of nonimprovement mainly occur in the experiments on the ClinTox dataset.
+We observe that the performances on the ClinTox dataset in the centralized setting, the federated setting, and the federated setting with DP noise are very high, much better than those on other datasets.
+Therefore, the room for improvement in performance on this dataset is less than that on the others.
+The findings suggest that our proposed FGCL method may not work well when the room for improvement is limited.
+Regarding the cases of exceptionally high improvement, these appear in the experimental results on the Tox21 dataset.
+We note that on Tox21, the performance decrease after implementing the federated setting (with or without the DP mechanism) is the most severe, at approximately -35\%.
+This significant performance gap provides considerable room for improvement.
+Accordingly, the findings indicate that FGCL is more powerful when the performance drops dramatically with the implementation of federated learning and the DP mechanism.
+Moreover, a particular case is worthy of note: the base model TAG.
+The improvement achieved through FGCL with TAG as the base model on the Tox21 dataset is minor.
+This is because of the nature of TAG.
+In the centralized setting, TAG has worse performance than the others, indicating that TAG is not as delicate as the others.
+We also find that the overall performance of FGCL with TAG as the base model is the worst among all base models, as will be illustrated in the next subsection.
+Hence, we conclude that choosing an appropriate base model is one of the keys to fully leveraging the advantages of the proposed FGCL method.